-- Relationship - Understanding a member’s talents, motivation and interests
+- Relationship - Understanding a member’s talents, motivations and interests through active listening

-- Recruitment – Making the right appeal for the right job
+- Recruitment – Making the right appeal to the right person for the right job

 - Relevance – Providing training, feedback and guidance

-- Recognition- Praising what went right with an eye towards the future
+- Recognition- Praising what went right with an eye towards the future; thanking people appropriately

 - Identify the interests and strengths of your volunteer base

 - Coordinate volunteers’ interests and strengths with the right volunteer work that inspires them

 - Create a culture of recognition and appreciation that motivates other volunteers to want to take a step forward in their leadership journey